luogyong/feasolver/readme.txt

 !   property(12)=sita_r !残余体积含水量
 !   property(13)=rw !水的重度
 !	property(14)=zerothickness element thickness,the default value is 1.
 !
-Note that, for zt4_spg and zt6_spg, the element k1 k2 is the kn and kt in local element system,which ,kn !   is normal to element face and kt is tangent.k3=k2 is assuming ,which means the premeability is transverse-anisotropty !case(bar)
+Note that, for zt4_spg and zt6_spg, element k1 k2 and k3 is the ktx and kty and knz in local element system,which ,kn !   is normal to element face and kt is tangent.k1=k2 is assuming ,which means the premeability is transverse-anisotropty !case(bar)
 !	property(1)=E
 !	property(2)=A